Department Seminars

 By Matt Zaremsky, SUNY Albany

 Abstract: Group theory can be viewed as the study of symmetries of geometric objects, via abstract algebraic tools called “groups.”
 In the other direction, when handed an abstract group, one might wonder if there is a nice geometric object whose symmetries it describes.
-This talk will be an introduction to the interplay between geometry and algebra, via some of my favorite groups.
-Along the way, I will discuss a colorful cast of characters including groups of permutations, groups of braids, matrix groups, a fascinating class of groups with the unfortunately non-descriptive name “Thompson’s groups,” and more.
-As time permits, I will specifically discuss some of my results on topological finiteness properties of groups.
+This talk was an introduction to the interplay between geometry and algebra, via some of my favorite groups.
+Along the way, I discussed a colorful cast of characters including groups of permutations, groups of braids, matrix groups, a fascinating class of groups with the unfortunately non-descriptive name “Thompson’s groups,” and more.
+As time permitted, I specifically discussed some of my results on topological finiteness properties of groups.

 Investigating Calculus Students’ Conception of Continuity